ryogrid/SamehadaDB/README.md

 # Overview
 - Simple Relational Database Implemented in Golang
-- This code tree is based on Golang ported BusTub RDBMS codes: go-bustub
+- This code tree is based on Golang ported [BusTub](https://github.com/cmu-db/bustub) RDBMS: go-bustub
-  - original codes of go-bustub are [here](https://github.com/brunocalza/go-bustub)
+  - original code of go-bustub is [here](https://github.com/brunocalza/go-bustub)

 # What is Samehada?
 - Samehada, which literally means shark skin, is a tool used to grate wasabi, usually for sushi, but also for other Japanese cuisines